kaneoriley/homage/README.md

 HomageAdapter homageAdapter = new HomageAdapter(mHomage, HomageView.ExtraInfoMode.POPUP, true, true);
 ```

+By default the items fill the `RecyclerView` and have a line divider between them.
+If you'd like to use card based
+entries, replace `HomageAdapter` with `HomageCardAdapter`.

 Now all you need is a `RecyclerView` to set the adapter to:

 ```java